Three smugglers held in Punjab's Gurdaspur, around 18 kg heroin recovered | Law-Order

 - India

-The Punjab police busted an inter-state drug cartel and arrested three smugglers with around 18 kg heroin, officials said on Thursday.
+The Punjab police busted an inter-state drug cartel and arrested three smugglers, including a woman, with around 18 kg heroin, officials said on Thursday.

 The accused, who were transporting the heroin via Srinagar to Amritsar, were nabbed Wednesday late night at Gurdaspur, they added.